yingweiwo

 Therapeutic Uses

-Nystatin vaginal tablets are used as lozenges to treat oropharyngeal candidiasis since their slow dissolution rate provides prolonged oral contact. /NOT included in US product labeling/
+Nystatin vaginal tablets can be used as lozenges to treat oropharyngeal candidiasis because their slow dissolution prolongs the contact time between the drug and the oral cavity. /Not included in the US product label/

-For more Therapeutic Uses (Complete) data for NYSTATIN (9 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of nystatin (9 types), please visit the HSDB record page.

 Drug Warnings